jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 If x = 43 then 3
 ```

-### Symbol to Symbol: Collapse Object Structure, Reduce to Procedures
+### Symbol to Symbol: Collapse Object Structure, Reduce to Commands

 This translation can be explained without knowing the Sigma module structure.
 This translation is a step in translating Symbol to Sigma, but the rest of Symbol to Sigma translation can only be explained if Sigma module structure is explained.